microsoft/language-server-protocol/_specifications/lsp/3.18/language/pullDiagnostics.md

 }
 ```

 * error: code and message set in case an exception happens during the diagnostic request.
 A server is also allowed to return and error with code `ServerCancelled` indicating that the server can't compute the result right now.
-A server can return a `DiagnosticServerCancellationData` data to indicate whether the client should re-trigger the request.
-If no data is provided it defaults to `{ retriggerRequest: true }`:
+A server can return a `DiagnosticServerCancellationData` to indicate whether the client should re-trigger the request.
+If no data is provided, it defaults to `{ retriggerRequest: true }`:

 ##### <a href="#diagnostic_refresh" name="diagnostic_refresh" class="anchor">Diagnostics Refresh(:arrow_right_hook:)</a>